 Showing patterns and strategy:

-• Friday afternoons and weekends see a spike in visits as weather improves
+- Friday afternoons and weekends see a spike in visits as the weather improves

 Summer, late May to August

-Summer is the high‑water mark for showings and offers on Lake Joseph.
+Summer is the high‑water mark for showings and offers in Muskoka.
 Turnkey properties with strong docks, boathouses, privacy, and easy water access perform especially well.
 Long weekends around Victoria Day, Canada Day, Civic Holiday, and Labour Day are prime decision windows.

 How to stand out in peak season: